eWaterCycle/grpc4bmi/README.md

 pip install -e .[dev]
 # For R integration also install the R extras with
 pip install -e .[R]
+# For building docs (cd docs && make html) also install the docs extras with
+pip install -e .[docs]
 ```

 and install the C++ runtime and `protoc` command as described in <https://github.com/google/protobuf/blob/master/src/README.md>.